Aniket210702/Agricultural-Crop-Recommendation-System/README.md

 # Agricultural-Crop-Recommendation-System
 <br>
-Developed a python based web application using IOT and machine learning to predict suitable crop for cultivation and preventing losses caused by agricultural challenges by providing customized crop recommendations, integrating market dynamics and weather risks.
+Developed a python based web application using IOT and machine learning for preventing losses caused by agricultural challenges by providing customized crop recommendations integrating soil qualtity analysis and weather risks.